Architect Line Solgaard presents the office’s latest cabin project, a wilderness retreat.

 How do we make a neighborhood that includes a variety of people and invites everyone to be part of the community?

-That’s what we asked ourselves very early when developing and working with the competition of Stjernehagen, which we won in 2021.
-The project consists of 130 residential units, and we are currently working on the new zoning plan for the area, to carry out our vision of this new neighborhood.
+We asked ourselves this question early on when we won the competition for Stjernehagen in 2021.
+The project includes 130 residential units and we are now working on a new zoning plan to realize our vision for the neighborhood.

 The quality of an architectural project lies in the construction itself, but also in its relationship with its site.